-This Saturday Greetings 109 has a crochet cowl, a wall pallet bar, knitted dishcloth, a no-sew pillow cover, peg loom weaving, and recipes.
+Today’s Saturday Greetings 109 has a crochet cowl, a wall pallet bar, a knitted dishcloth, a no-sew pillow cover, and recipes.

-Need a quick gift.
-Crochet this reversible cowl by Lisa Auch with Bernat Baby Blanket Big Ball chenille yarn.
+Crochet this reversible cowl by Lisa Auch with Bernat Baby Blanket Big Ball chenille yarn if you need a quick gift.

 Make this wall bar from a pallet by following Anita’s detailed instructions.